Cfomodz/tiefling/README.md

 - Drag &amp; Drop an image anywhere
 - Load image via the menu.
 Optionally load your own depth map.
 If none is provided, it is generated.
 - Use URL parameters:
-  - https://tiefling.gerlach.dev?input=https://domain.com/your-image.jpeg - Load image, generate depth map.
-Supports JPG, PNG, WEBP, GIF (first frame)
+  - `?input=https://domain.com/your-image.jpeg` - Load image, generate depth map.
+Supports JPG, PNG, WEBP, GIF (first frame).
+In addition to `input`:
-  - https://tiefling.gerlach.dev?input=https://domain.com/your-image.jpeg&depthmap=https://domain.com/your-depthmap.png - Load image, bring your own depth map.
+    - `&depthmap=https://domain.com/your-depthmap.png` - Bring your own depth map.
+    - `&expandDepthmapRadius=5` - Set the Depth Map Expansion to tweak background separation during rendering
+    - `&depthmapSize=1024` - Sets Max.
+Depth Map Size, only used for depth map generation.

 If you have a non-beefy computer, it might take a while.
 Click "Wait" if a dialog pops up, or let it run in a background tab.
 Adjust `Max.
 Depth Map Size` in the menu accordingly.

 ## Viewing images